Simulation and evaluation of local daily temperature and precipitation series derived by stochastic downscaling of ERA5 reanalysis: Methods

 where \(\hat G\) is the empirical CDF of the computed summary statistics from the observed data, \(\bm T_y\), while \(\hat F\) is the empirical CDF of the computed summary statistics from the simulated data, \(\bm T_z\).
 The empirical CDF \(\hat F\), for the simulated data, is created by pooling together the summary statistics from all \(B\) ensemble members.
 Similarly, we use the IQD to evaluate weekly and monthly means and standard deviations, as well as the overall distribution of the weather at a given location.

 As mentioned above, we summarise the skill of each model by computing average scores over all \(N\) locations.
 However, since different criteria produce values on different scales, it can be difficult to compare models simply by examining pairwise differences of the average scores.
-It is therefore common to standardise average scores by transforming pairs of average scores into so-called skill scores \parencite[e.g.][]{GneitingEtAl2007StrictlyProperScoring}
+It is therefore common to standardise average scores by transforming pairs of average scores into so-called skill scores \citep[e.g.][]{GneitingEtAl2007StrictlyProperScoring}

 In this setting, the model corresponding to \(S_0\) is typically considered as the base model, while the model corresponding to \(S_1\) is considered as the competitor.
 The skill score is thus the relative difference in the scores, with respect to the base model, so that a skill score of 0.05 indicates that \(S_1\) is 5\% better than the base model.